xaviripo/bachelor-thesis/thesis/contents/1-preliminaries/2-hott.md

 The inverse function of \idtoeqv{} is known as \ua{} for "univalence axiom".
 It basically states that, whenever two types are equivalent, we can treat them as equal.
+This axiom is due to Voevodsky and plays a very important role in homotopy type theory.
+Whereas there exist theorems that allow us to exchange two propositionally equal terms in expressions, there is no analogue for equivalent types, thus the axiom is introduced to fill this gap.